abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 So, we can say that what we call "elements" of a set are the functions from the singleton set to it.

-### Defining the singleton set externally

-Now, after coming up with a definition of a set _element_, based on functions, we can try to draw the elements of our set as an external diagram.
+So, our example set would look like this.

 ![Functions from the singleton set](../02_category/elements_singleton_functions_partly_external.svg)

 However, our diagram is not yet fully external, as it depends on the idea of the singleton set, i.e. the set with one _element_.
 Furthermore, this makes the whole definition circular, as we cannot define the concept of a one-element set, without the concept of element.

+### Defining the singleton set externally

-To avoid these difficulties, we devise a way to define the singleton set, using just functions.
-We do it in the same way that we did for products and sums - by using a unique property that the singleton set has.
+We define the singleton set externally in the same way as we did define products and sums - by using a unique property that the singleton set has.
 In particular, in the last chapter we learned the following:

 {: .theorem}